Breast Implant Rupture – How to know? – Are Routine MRI Scans Really Necessary?

 How often does rupture really occur?
 I follow the belief that the device failure rate is approximately 0.5 to 1% per implant, per year.
 Mentor’s core study of 420 patients demonstrated a 0.5% rupture rate at three years out from surgery, but there have been other studies that don’t show ruptures for even up to seven years (Sharpe and Collis – United Kingdom).
 If you believe that it makes sense to do an MRI in all women, asymptomatic or not, then assuming a 0.5% rupture rate, you are subjecting 199 women to undergo MRI examinations just to find one other patient with a ruptured implant!

 So, is it reasonable to follow the current FDA recommendation and obtain an initial MRI examination of the breasts three years after breast augmentation surgery and again every two years thereafter?
+I find no evidence to support this.

 - Consider that as third party payers (your health insurer) have strict clinical guidelines for the authorization of a breast MRI, it is quite possible that these routine MRI’s in an asymptomatic patient may not be paid for by health insurance.